 Here’s another idea that begins a professional learning session with a focus on thinking and questioning.
 Here’s one of our videos that demonstrate the power of an ambiguous image.

-Introductions to professional learning sessions such as these are designed to set the stage for learning – the activity is simply the grease that gets the wheels turning.
+Introductions to professional learning sessions such as these are designed to set the stage for learning.
+Once the stage is set for thinking, the content begins.

 For more conversations about education, please visit: Beyond the Apple . . .
 Reframing Conversations in Education or contact us at Beyondtheapplecontact@gmail.com